 If you want to believe this is selfishness, it’s not selfish to act upon it.

 Whatever the questions are, you don’t have any entitlement without judging them.
-If you may ask why it is because your aspirations are neither big nor small than the others.
+If you may ask why it is because your aspirations are neither big nor small as the others.

 Learn how to own your feelings without judgment.